Fabstir/fabstir-llm-sdk/docs/ENCRYPTION_GUIDE.md

 - **Authenticated**: Signature proves conversation ownership
 - **Multi-Host Isolation**: Each host has different encryption keys

+**Side note**: S5.js stores the encrypted bytes as opaque data - it doesn't add another encryption layer on top.
+The SDK's EncryptionManager handles all E2E encryption, and S5.js simply persists those encrypted bytes to the Sia network.
+This single-layer approach is efficient and provides full end-to-end encryption from client to host.

 ## Quick Start

 ### Default Behavior (Encrypted)